 When someone dies without leaving behind a Will, it means they died ‘intestate’.
 Their Estate is then divided by the Rules of Intestacy, which outlines the order in which assets should be distributed to their family members.

-So if a tenant in common dies without a Will, their share of the property will go to their next of kin as determined by the Rules of Intestacy.
-If they’ve got no remaining family members, it’ll go to the Crown along with the rest of their possessions.
+So if a co-owner dies without a Will, their share of the property will pass to their next of kin as determined by the Rules of Intestacy.

-Unlike tenants in common, if you own your property as joint tenants, you’ll own 50% of the property each.
-And when a joint tenant dies, ownership of the property automatically goes to the other joint tenant because they have Right of Survivorship.
+If you own your house as ‘Joint Tenants’ when one of the joint tenant die, ownership of the property automatically goes to the surviving joint tenant under a Right of Survivorship.

 What are my Options?